Mihaugoku/fg-input-visualizer/README.md

 DISCLAIMER: This program is very much still work-in-progress.
 It doesn't support many very important features, for example gamepad input.
 I will get to it some day.

-## Usage
+## Installation

 Make sure you have Python installed on your computer.
 As this is an interpreted, and not compiled language, you need to install the interpreter first.

-Install missing dependencies with `pip install -r requirements.txt`
+Once you install Python, install the required dependencies with `pip install -r requirements.txt`.
+There's a few libraries that are required to read keyboard input and draw the overlay.

+## Usage

 Open `run.bat` to run the program.
 It should hopefully open an empty terminal window.
 Any errors will be propelled there.
 You should also see a default Street Fighter 6 overlay.